Skip to content

 5. Verify the clip file is not silent or corrupted.

-1. In Default mode, make sure the clip has an output assigned.
+1. If Require output assignment is enabled in Default mode, make sure the clip has an output assigned.

 2. Check the IN/OUT markers — the OUT marker may be before the IN marker.